Withdraw cash from your credit card without incurring huge fees. Compare low cash advance rate credit cards here.

 - Introductory offers.
 A range of credit cards offer signup bonuses and introductory 0% interest rates for purchases or balance transfers.
 These offers can add short-term value to the card you choose, but it's important to note that the benefits usually don't apply to cash advance transactions.
 Always read the terms and conditions to make sure you will be able to take advantage of this type of offer based on the way you plan to use your card.

-Using a credit card for a cash advance is not on the top of most people’s list, but there are instances when you may have no other option.
-If you end up getting a cash advance using your credit card, keep the following in mind:
+Using a credit card for a cash advance is not at the top of most people’s list as it is relatively expensive, but there are instances when you may have no other option.
+If you end up getting a cash advance using your credit card, consider the following:

 - Budget for repayments.
 The longer you carry a balance on your credit card, the more interest you will pay.
 Factoring repayments into your budget or using savings to clear the balance can help keep these costs to a minimum.

 - Make a payment as soon as possible.
 While credit card interest is charged monthly, it is actually calculated daily.
 This means each day you carry a balance from a cash advance, you will be paying a little bit more for the privilege.
 But by making payments before your statement is due, you can reduce the overall cost of a cash advance.
 You can do this any time by transferring money from your everyday bank account, or by logging into your credit card's Internet banking facility and reviewing the payment options available.
 This will also help you keep track of the balance.